 The murder.
 The brutal, endless, delicious murder of armies of dudes.
 That’s it.
 Just the murder.
 Even the optional tombs feature less platforming than the Drake games.
 The environment isn’t even as well crafted as the Drake games, although to CD’s credit you can actually explore Lara’s environment, unlike every Uncharted game where it served as nothing but a hallway to funnel you into the next batch of murder victims.

 Ignoring the disconnect, the game does feature a lot of cool mechanics.
 You can hunt animals and skin and loot them.
 You can kill people a lot of ways – such as your Nathan Drake hanging off a ledge with a handgun, or the bow and arrow, or the ice axe, or guns, you name it.
 As for the actual murdering though, it’s your standard third person shooter murder with very little flare or style or redeeming qualities to make it remotely interesting.
+Not until you learn skills like jamming an arrowhead in an enemy’s knee, anyway, then it becomes cool.
 As far as platforming, Lara’s animations and her lack of finesse at leaping and sliding and what have you do actually enforce the point that she is a newbie at all of this, but it doesn’t really excuse how boring and contrite the rest of the game is.

 Hopefully, we might see a sequel if this game turns out to be successful.
 One much better and much more reminiscent of Tomb Raider.